Subscribe to get access

 It’s no surprise that an efficiently run household is often a productive and comfortable place, and the same holds true for larger organizations.
 This is perhaps why a 2002 analysis by Innovest Strategic Value Advisors linked improving energy efficiency of companies to better stock market performance.
 It seems that analysts and investors are starting to recognize that management teams that are adept at trimming energy expenses also tend to be good at steering the rest of the business.
 Plus, more and more businesses are being asked to disclose environmental and energy- performance data as part of their annual reports.
 Showing improvement can help them to win business from government agencies and other organizations that are increasingly interested in environmental responsibility.

-Efficiency upgrades can help a company to get on the radar of socially responsible investing (SRI) mutual funds and analysts, thus opening up new avenues of business.
-SRI funds screen out companies that managers deem unsavory and invest in firms that are leading the way in sustainability and social values.
+Efficiency upgrades can help a company to get on the radar of socially responsible investing (SRI) mutual funds and analysts.
+Thus, opening up new avenues of business.
+Because SRI funds screen out companies that managers deem unsavory and invest in firms that are leading the way in sustainability and social values.
 Moreover, the positive karma—and publicity—organizations earn for doing better by the environment can be invaluable.
 Improving lighting efficiency typically is the lowest-hanging fruit and often yields the quickest payoff.

 An increasing number of home builders and real estate agents are discovering that they can get a leg up in the marketplace by advertising that a property has green features—and once again, green lighting is often the easiest place to start.
 Walter Molony, a spokesperson for the National Association of Realtors, told The Daily Green, “People definitely value energy efficiency.
 As utility costs continue to rise, it becomes greater value in people’s minds.